gzinck/crowdloop/README.md

 Then, go to your browser and accept the unsecure site.
 HTTPS is used because on mobile Safari, the mic is disabled for unsecure websites.

+## Known issues

+- On iOS, audio interfaces are not supported.
+This is not something we can fix, it's a limitation of the platform.
+- On iOS, drag end does not always register.
+- On laptops/desktops, drag end does not always register in Chrome.
+This can be avoided by using Firefox instead.

 ## Available Scripts

 In the project directory, you can run: